Featured success stories for SeedMeLab

 CIPRES Share - a data sharing resource for all CIPRES Science Gateway users where they can seamlessly transfer their results and share them privately with other users or make them public.
 Additionally, CIPRES Share allows users to describe any file or folder with its context and also preview visualizations of protein structure and phylogenetic trees.
 A custom integration unifies and synchronizes user accounts between CIPRES Science Gateway and CIPRES Share which is seamless to the users.

 FlowGate clinical analysis of cancer flow cytometry data

 HPC Share at the San Diego Supercomputer Center (SDSC) provides web-accessible storage and collaboration to support supercomputing analysis and simulation.
 SeedMeLab software is used to manage supercomputing job parameters, scripts, and results.
 REST tools support script-driven data upload from supercomputing jobs, and data download to longer term data archives or local systems for further analysis.
-The site is available to over 600 users of the center's supercomputing cluster.

 Discuss your use case with us.